 Max Kepler and Phillies finalize $10 million, 1-year deal

-PHILADELPHIA (AP) — Outfielder Max Kepler and the Philadelphia Phillies finalized a $10 million, one-year contract on Friday.
+PHILADELPHIA (AP) — Max Kepler and the Philadelphia Phillies finalized a $10 million, one-year contract on Friday with the expectation he’ll become the team’s starting left fielder.

 Kelpler spent his entire 10-year career with the Minnesota Twins.
 Over 1,072 games, Kepler is a .237 hitter with 161 home runs and 508 RBIs.